concourse/registry-image-resource/README.md

 # Registry Image Resource

-Supports checking, fetching, and (eventually) pushing of images to Docker registries.
+Supports checking, fetching, and pushing of images to Docker registries.

 This resource is intended as a replacement for the [Docker Image resource](https://github.com/concourse/docker-image-resource).
 Here are the key